Dyke TV records

 Accession 2021-S-0006, Dyke TV raw footage transferred from the Lesbian Herstory Archives, was added as an additional series in 2021.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2021-S-0006, Boxes 1-72 renumbered as Boxes 120-186
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2021-S-0006, Boxes 1-72 renumbered as Boxes 120-186

 - Civil rights (LGBTQ)